Nazeeefa/awesome-sequencing-tech-papers/README.md

 **Description:** Use of long and linked reads to expand Genome In A Bottle's benchmark in order to indentify difficult regions such as segmental duplications.

-**Platforms:** 10x Genomics, Complete Genomics, PacBio CCS Sequel II, ONT.
+**Platforms:** 10x Genomics, Complete Genomics, PacBio Sequel II, ONT.

 ---

 **Title:** 🐟 [Draft genome assemblies using sequencing reads from Oxford Nanopore Technology and Illumina platforms for four species of North American killifish from the *Fundulus genus*](http://dx.doi.org/10.1093/gigascience/giaa067)

-**Description:** A study on a collection of whole genome data of killifish species obtained from ONT PromethION and Illumina platforms (HiSeq 4000 and NovaSeq)
+**Description:** A study on a collection of whole genome data of killifish species obtained from ONT and Illumina platforms

 **Platforms:** ONT's PromethION, and Illumina platforms (HiSeq 4000 and NovaSeq)